doncandela/gs-git/gs-git.md

   - [Small groups with differing roles](#differing)
   - [Appendix A: Markdown](#markdown)
   - [Appendix B: Using GH to develop and distribute a simple Python package](#pythonpackage)

-[TODO moderately complete - sections still to be filled out marked with TODO like this.
-Also needs proofing and wordiness reduction]

 ## Introduction <a id="intro"></a>